 People at a gallery

-For more images of the winning art and to read the winning essays, please see our special feature on the Jain Cultural Festival in Issue #1 of Samyak: An Undergraduate Journal of Jain Studies.
+To read the winning essays, please see our special feature on the Jain Cultural Festival in Issue #1 of Samyak: An Undergraduate Journal of Jain Studies.

 Booths